Why Early Care Matters

 • Breathing exercises or mindfulness

-Some individuals may benefit from castor oil applied to the belly button or lower abdomen at specific times in the cycle, under the guidance of a qualified healthcare practitioner.
+Some individuals may benefit from castor oil and herbal blends applied to the belly button or lower abdomen at specific times in the cycle, under the guidance of a qualified healthcare practitioner.
 This practice is not appropriate for everyone and should be personalized.

 Looking Ahead: Prevention Is Empowerment

-Menstrual health is a longterm investment.
-Treating pain and irregularities early—especially during the teen and young adult years—can protect not only future fertility, but overall health and quality of life.
+Menstrual health and cycle awareness is a longtterm investment.
+Treating pain and irregularities early, especially during the teen and young adult years, can protect not only future fertility, but overall health and quality of life.

 Listening early changes everything.